Repackaging an installation on a Hyper-V virtual machine

 2.2 Customize Options

-The Options tab lets you choose actions and configurations for the repackaging operation.
+The Options page allows you to customize the repackaging process by configuring the actions and parameters.
 For more information about this tab see this page.

-There are a few options that are checked by default, but for this tutorial, we also check "Generate .bat file with settings from this session," which creates a .bat file for automation in future repackaging operations.
+There are a few default options, but for this example, we additionally select "Generate .bat file with settings from this session" which builds a .bat file for automation in future repackaging processes.

 2.3 Edit a virtual machine profile